 - Train your staff to use consistent portions

-- Regularly check that everyone is using the same quantities
+- Regularly check that everyone uses the same quantities

 Include packaging and serviceware